evolang2024/evolang2024.github.io/_pages/index.md

 venue:
     header-1: How to Get Here
     body-1: Madison (pop. ~272k) is the capital of Wisconsin and the home of University of Wisconsin's flagship campus.
 The conference will be held at the Monona Terrace--a beautiful conference venue designed by Frank Lloyd Wright on the shores of Lake Monona.
-    header-2: Facilities & Accommodations
+    header-2: Accommodations
-    body-2: We welcome you to the vibrant City of Madison.
+    body-2: We have pre-booked two hotels for the conference: Park Hotel and Hilton at Monona Terrace.
+Check back later for details.
 We invite you to take advantage of this time away from your daily lives to catch up on the latest developments in the field and to deepen your appreciation of the amazing research being done in the language evolution community.
 We also invite you to consider how our work may be a force for positive change back in the real world.
             We hope you will take us up on these invitations--in the conference hall, at the lively Union Terrace, at the Saturday farmer’s market on the Capitol Square, and at the many fine eating and drinking establishments nearby.
     button: Learn more!
     button-href: "https://isthmus.com/search/location/local-dining/#mz_id=5&ql_id=1&letter_filter=all&ord=last_modified&page=1"